mtgjson/mtgjson-website/docs/data-models/foreign-data/README.md

 ## Model Properties

 > ### faceName
-> Name on the face of the card.
+> The name on the face of the card.
 >
 > - **Type:** `string`
 > - **Introduced:** `v5.0.1`
 > - **Attributes:** <i class="optional">optional</i>

 > ### flavorText
-> Flavor text in foreign language.
+> The flavor text of the card.
 >
 > - **Type:** `string`
 > - **Introduced:** `v4.0.0`
 > - **Attributes:** <i class="optional">optional</i>

 > ### language
-> Foreign language of card.
+> The foreign language of card.
 >
 > - **Type:** `string`
 > - <ExampleField type='language'/>
 > - **Introduced:** `v4.0.0`

 > ### multiverseId
-> Multiverse identifier of the card.
+> The multiverse identifier of the card.
 >
 > - **Type:** `integer`
 > - **Introduced:** `v4.0.0`
 > - **Attributes:** <i class="optional">optional</i>

 > ### name
-> Name of the card in foreign language.
+> The name of the card.
 >
 > - **Type:** `string`
 > - **Introduced:** `v4.0.0`

 > ### text
-> Text ruling of the card in foreign language.
+> The text ruling of the card.
 >
 > - **Type:** `string`
 > - **Introduced:** `v4.0.0`
 > - **Attributes:** <i class="optional">optional</i>

 > ### type
-> Type of the card.
+> The type of the card.
 Includes any supertypes and subtypes.
 >
 > - **Type:** `string`
 > - **Introduced:** `v4.0.0`